mimik-ai/mimik-ai-developer-guide/readme.md

 The Coordinator Machine is intended to support multi-agent processing.

-The way that multi-agent processing works is that a user submits, via the edgeEngine runtime, a prompt to the Coordinator Machine according to a specific Agent Collection.
+The way that multi-agent processing works is that a user submits, via the mim OE runtime, a prompt to the Coordinator Machine according to a specific Agent Collection.
 (The details about an Agent Collection are discussed in the coming section.)
 The Coordinator Machine forwards the prompt to the Agent Machines in the Agent Collection.
 Each Agent Machine in the Agent Collection processes the prompt and returns its response to the Coordinator Machine.
 The Coordinator Machine then synthesizes the prompt responses from the Agent Machines into the "best possible answer."

 Working with a Coordinator Machine is covered in [a section to come](#getting-the-coordinator-machine-up-and-running).